Associate Professor

 Sha Tin, NT, Hong Kong SAR

-Bryan Druzin is Associate Professor of Law and Legal Theory at the Chinese University of Hong Kong, where he teaches jurisprudence and ethics.
+Bryan Druzin is Associate Professor of Law and Legal Theory at the Chinese University of Hong Kong.
+His research focuses on institutional theory, international law, and global governance.
 He has held teaching positions at King’s College London, Brunel University London, and as a Visiting Professor at the University of Toronto Faculty of Law.
 He holds a B.A., LL.B., and LL.M. from the University of British Columbia and a PhD in law from King’s College London.
 He is former Director of the Faculty’s LLM Programmes and is a Non-resident Senior Fellow at the Centre for International Law, Conflict and Crisis (CILG) at the University of Copenhagen.

-Dr. Druzin has published widely with leading U.S. law schools (Harvard, Cornell, Columbia, Georgetown, UPenn, etc.), noted peer-reviewed journals, and has contributed to several edited volumes published by Oxford University Press and Cambridge University Press.
-His work focuses on how institutions and governance structures emerge and function in anarchic systems, where centralized authority is absent or weak.
-He has written on a range of topics in this area, from the self-ordering potential of international law and global governance to the evolution of social norms, rights, and inequality.
-His current research examines the effects of global fragmentation on international Law.
-More recently, his work has also extended to emerging challenges in AI governance and safety given its inter-jurisdictional character.
+Professor Druzin has published widely in journals at leading U.S. law schools, such as Harvard, Cornell, and Columbia, in noted peer-reviewed journals, and has contributed to edited volumes from Oxford University Press and Cambridge University Press.
+His work explores how institutions and systems of governance emerge, persist, and collapse—particularly where centralized authority is weak or absent.
+He has written on a range of topics, from the self-ordering potential of international law to the evolution of social norms, rights, and inequality.
+His current research examines the impact of geopolitical fragmentation on international law.
+His work has recently extended to AI governance, which poses the same foundational question: how to establish effective governance where centralized authority is weak or absent.

-Dr. Druzin’s scholarship draws primarily from rational choice theory and the study of networks.
-He is the recipient of the CU Research Excellence Award, recognizing his innovative contributions to the study of governance in anarchic systems.
+He is the recipient of the CU Research Excellence Award, recognizing his innovative contributions to the study of governance in anarchic systems, and has contributed to media outlets such as the CBC National News, CNN, The Guardian, the National Post, and the South China Morning Post.

 AREAS OF INTEREST